Assholes, that is what they eventually called us Greeks

 I was expecting the Persian hoard to just overwhelm us then but they didn't.
 We were about the farthest thing from their minds at that time.
 My own officer who shot the arrow had 'out thought' me.

 The officer was one of the strongest men we had (though he did not look it) and the bow was double the pull of the average bow.
 He had gotten those three very hard arrows with strange points and he was aching to shoot one of them.
 They may have come from China or from outer space for all I know.
-(This being the bronze age I don't know what they were made of.)
+I am pretty certain that they were made from probably a nickle rich meteorite.
 They were the color of bronze but I thought it was just colored to look like bronze.
 We took one of the arrows and found the hardest rock we could find and grinding it would not dull the point.
 It seemed to bend the metal a bit though.
 (Gabriel says on the hardness scale it was almost 14.)

 That officer was only supposed to challenge a Persian officer to a one on one if possible and then nail him with an arrow from afar!
 Instead the armies had squared off and he had lost his opportunity.
 The archer was just there to carry the bow and pretend it was his own.